dcastl2/advanced-cpp/assg/prog3a/README.rst

 3. Asciimation.
      [16] If you still haven't done ``asciimation.cpp``, you may do it now for one-quarter of the original credit.
-It will be graded according to the same specification, and the total will be cut by four.
+It will be graded according to the same specification, and the total will be cut by half.
 This is your last chance to do this problem for credit.